-As part of the on-going monitoring of the quality of our loan and lease portfolio, we utilize an internal loan and lease grading system to identify credit risk and assign an appropriate grade (from 0 to (8)) for each and every loan or lease in our loan and lease portfolio.
+As part of the on-going monitoring of the quality of our loan and lease portfolio, we utilize an internal loan and lease grading system to identify credit risk and assign an appropriate grade (from 0 to 8) for each and every loan or lease in our loan and lease portfolio.
 A third-party loan review is required on an annual basis.
 Additional adjustments are made when determined to be necessary.
 The loan and lease grade definitions are as follows:

-Pass and Pass-Watch: Pass and Pass-Watch loans and leases, grades (0-4), are in compliance with the Bank's credit policy and regulatory requirements, and do not exhibit any of the Bank's loan and lease grading system.
+Pass and Pass-Watch: Pass and Pass-Watch loans and leases, grades (0-4), are in compliance with the Bank's credit policy and regulatory requirements, and do not exhibit any potential or defined weaknesses as defined under "Special Mention," "Substandard" or "Doubtful."
+This category is the strongest level of the Bank's loan and lease grading system.
 It consists of all performing loans and lease with no identified credit weaknesses.
-It includes cash and stock/security secured loans or other investment grade value and type of collateral pledged.
-With a Substandard loan or lease, there is a distinct possibility that the Bank will sustain some loss if the weaknesses or deficiencies are not corrected.
+It includes cash and stock/security secured loans or other investment grade loans.